KonGramm/Statistical-Quality-Control-Projects/Project2_Grammenos/README.md

 standard deviation, or another process parameter), and applies standard SPC control charts to evaluate how well each chart detects the shift.

-## Project 2 — SPC in a Solar Panel Production Process
+## SPC in a Solar Panel Production Process

 **Scenario:** A company produces solar panels with a target length of 65 cm (σ = 1 cm).
 Quality is monitored by drawing 60 samples of 10 panels each.
 The project